-IRB develops ChroGPS, a new generation visual browser of the epigenomeDecember 20th, 2013 in Genetics /
+IRB develops ChroGPS, a new generation visual browser of the epigenomeDecember 20, 2013 in Medicine & Health / Genetics

 ChroGPS is a software application that serves to facilitate the analysis and understanding of epigenetic data and to extract intelligible information, which can be downloaded free of charge in Bioconductor, a reference repository for biocomputational software.
 The scientists at the Institute for Research in Biomedicine (IRB Barcelona) describe the uses of the programme in an article published in the journal Nucleic Acids Research, in which they explain that ChroGPS is the answer to a problem that has been dragging on for the last ten years.